httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 ## Server Returns No Representation Data

-Requests without a payload body can still send a `Digest` field applying the digest algorithm to an empty representation.
+Requests without a payload body can still send a `Digest` field applying the digest-algorithm to an empty representation.

 As there is no content coding applied, the "sha-256" and the "id-sha-256" digest-values in the response are the same.